Child abuse in New Zealand: It's not okay campaign

 The "it's not okay" campaign began with television advertisements in 2007 and 2008.
-Surveys were done to measure the effectiveness of this campaign and found that at least 95% of the people surveyed reported recalling something about the advert and over 68% stated that the adds helped them to understand the behaviors that were not tolerable.
+Surveys were done to measure the effectiveness of this campaign and found that at least 95% of the people surveyed reported recalling something about the advert and over 68% stated that the advertisements helped them to understand the behaviours that were not tolerable.
 This campaign has now continued advancing to the ‘its okay to ask for help’ campaign.
-This campaign has so far included TV advertisements, community led activities, a family violence information line a website with information, speakers who share their personal stories and a research and evaluation program.
+This campaign has so far included TV advertisements, community-led activities, a family violence information line a website with information, speakers who share their personal stories and a research and evaluation programme.